Consumer Ownership Guide · Skincare · 2025–2026

 Prime

-Aquaphor maintains pharmaceutical-grade quality and dermatologist endorsement while experiencing organic mainstream growth, backed by stable family ownership that has resisted cost-cutting pressures affecting competitors.
+Aquaphor maintains pharmaceutical-grade quality, strong professional endorsements, organic viral growth through social media, and remains under stable family ownership that has resisted the cost-cutting pressures that compromise competitors.

 Hamburg, Germany